 The Corporation recognizes right-of-use assets and lease liabilities for all leases on the balance sheets except for those whose payments under low-value asset and short-term leases are recognized as expenses on a straight-line basis.
 On the consolidated statements of comprehensive income, the Corporation presents the depreciation expense charged on right-of-use assets separately from the interest expense accrued on lease liabilities; interest is computed using the effective interest method.
 On the consolidated statements of cash flows, cash payments for the principal portion of lease liabilities are classified within financing activities; cash payments for the interest portion are classified within operating activities.
 Prior to the application of IFRS 16, payments under operating lease contracts were recognized as expenses on a straight-line basis.
 Prepaid lease payments for land use rights for land in the People's Republic of China were recognized as prepayments for leases.
-Cash flows for operating leases were classified within operating activities on the consolidated statements of cash flows.
-Leased assets and finance lease payables were recognized on the consolidated balance sheets for contracts classified as finance leases.
+Cash flows.
+Leased assets and finance lease payables were recognized on the consolidated statements of cash flows.
+Leased assets and finance leases.